 Over the years, we have accomplished a lot in collaboration with our partners and as an organization.
-Our work has ranged from developing Theoretical Frameworks to performing Consultancies, and advocating on Special Initiatives.
+We started with after-school and summer programs.
+Also, our work has ranged from developing Theoretical Frameworks to performing Consultancies, and advocating on Special Initiatives.
 Please view the photos and our partners' logos as we tell our story.
 All stakeholders are so important to our cause!

 Future/Leaders of America Institute (FLAI)

 Our flagship program, F/LAI develops students’ leadership, entrepreneurship, and scholarship abilities by providing life-long learning experiences through Selected Interactive Workshops; Financial Literacy Modules; Public Speaking & Speaker Series; Movie Series; Excursions; and Civic Engagement.

 - "The 'Future' is Now"

 EdM., U.S. Education System, Harvard University • M.A., International Education, The George Washington University • B.A, English (Pre-law), Howard University